 - The temperature was below zero.
 I wondered if I would freeze to death. (correct)

-Use semicolon with conjunctive adverbs to splice two sentences.
-(Conjunctive Adverbs are accordingly, additionally, also, besides, comparatively, consequently, conversely, finally, further, furthermore, elsewhere, equally, hence, henceforth, however, in addition, in comparison, in contrast, in other words, indeed, instead, likewise, meanwhile, moreover, namely, nevertheless, next, now, on the contrary, otherwise, rather, similarly, still, subsequently, then, therefore, thus, yet.)
+Use a semicolon with conjunctive adverbs to splice two sentences.
+(Conjunctive adverbs are: accordingly, additionally, also, besides, comparatively, consequently, conversely, finally, further, furthermore, elsewhere, equally, hence, henceforth, however, in addition, in comparison, in contrast, in other words, indeed, instead, likewise, meanwhile, moreover, namely, nevertheless, next, now, on the contrary, otherwise, rather, similarly, still, subsequently, then, therefore, thus, yet.)

 - The drive to Reno is long.
 I will stop on the way. (correct)

 - The drive to Reno is long; hence, I will stop on the way. (correct)

 Note: If a conjunctive adverb is used in any other position in a sentence, it is set off by commas.

 - “Nonetheless, some colleges are making efforts to trim budgets and pass along the savings.”

 - “Secretary Bennett, however, maintains that more federal aid would only encourage universities to count on the government to meet any increases they might impose.”